 Every construction company has skill gaps workers won’t necessarily be capable of filling on arrival.
 Strategic investments in human capital allow you to train workers in those specific areas, honing your workforce into the exact crew needed to ensure your company’s success.

 We hope this article has helped you identify the benefits of human capital investments.
-To summarize, they’re ultimately every bit as important as investments in equipment and business infrastructure.
+To summarize, they’re equally important as equipment and business infrastructure investments.
 After all, your workforce is a vital part of your company’s operation.

-For more workforce management tips, visit our blog here.
+For more workforce management tips, visit our blog.